 The sub-10K price segment for smartphones is where all the important battles are happening for many companies in India.
 These are essentially the most sold handsets, and in the past few years, they have started becoming so feature-rich that people aren’t really feeling the need for purchasing devices with a higher price tag.
 Fingerprint scanners, full HD displays, mid-range processors, great cameras; you name it.
-We’ve sifted through all the phones under the Rs 10,000 threshold to give you a list of the best ones among them.
+We’ve sifted through all the phones under the Rs 10,000 threshold and found the best smartphones available in India in 2018 for this price bracket.
+This list is based on the our reviews and ratings along with feedback from users.

 This one’s a no-brainer.
 The Xiaomi Redmi Note 4 is one of the most successful smartphones in recent times, and that’s because it has got the balance just right.
 It’s got solid build quality, a decent camera, a really nice display and most importantly, spectacular battery life, thanks to its 4100mAh power unit.
 And then of course, there’s the added benefit of having MIUI software enhancements at your disposal, despite the fact that a lot of bloatware still exists on it.
 The Redmi Note 4 also boasts of super-fast performance, making it suitable for heavy multi-tasking as well as gaming.